dwinston/personal-site/content/posts/the-world-of-blocks.md

 draft: false
 ---

 Imagine a child playing with blocks.
-Imagine the child's mind contains a host smaller minds - "agents".
+Imagine the child's mind contains a host of smaller minds - "agents".
 Imagine an agent called *Builder* in control. *Builder* makes towers from blocks:

 ![block-tower-build](https://files.polyneme.xyz/dropshare/block-tower-build-UOFur3qMlp.png)